 Company law requires the Directors to prepare Group and Company financial statements for each financial year.
 The Directors are required under company law and under the Listing Rules of the Financial Conduct Authority to prepare the Group financial statements in accordance with UK-adopted International Accounting Standards.
-The Directors have elected under Company law to prepare the Company financial statements in accordance with UK-adopted International with UK-adopted International Accounting Standards.
+The Directors have elected under Company law to prepare the Company financial statements in accordance with UK-adopted International Accounting Standards.